Priscilla Johnson McMillan

 Priscilla Johnson McMillan (born Priscilla Mary Post Johnson) (July 19, 1928 – July 7, 2021) was an American journalist, translator, author, and historian.
 She was a Center Associate at the Davis Center for Russian and Eurasian Studies at Harvard University.

-At the beginning of her career she worked for Senator John F. Kennedy and saw him informally for several years thereafter.
-During the late 1950s she served as reporter in Moscow for the North American Newspaper Alliance, and interviewed Lee Harvey Oswald as he was defecting to the Soviet Union in 1959.
-Following the assassination of President Kennedy by Oswald, she became friendly with Oswald's widow, and in 1977 published the acclaimed study Marina and Lee: The Tormented Love and Fatal Obsession Behind Lee Harvey Oswald's Assassination of John F. Kennedy.
+At the beginning of her career, she worked for Senator John F. Kennedy and saw him informally for several years thereafter.
+During the late 1950s, she served as reporter in Moscow for the North American Newspaper Alliance, and interviewed Lee Harvey Oswald as he was defecting to the Soviet Union in 1959.
+Following the assassination of President Kennedy and Oswald's murder, she became friends with Oswald's widow, Marina Oswald, and published the acclaimed study Marina and Lee: The Tormented Love and Fatal Obsession Behind Lee Harvey Oswald's Assassination of John F. Kennedy (1977).
 She also published Khrushchev and the Arts: The Politics of Soviet Culture, 1962–1964 (1965) with co-editor Leopold Labedz and The Ruin of J. Robert Oppenheimer and the Birth of the Modern Arms Race (2005) about the Oppenheimer security hearing.

-She was the only individual who, to a significant extent, personally knew both President Kennedy and his killer.
+Johnson was the only individual who, to a significant extent, personally knew both President Kennedy and Lee Oswald.

 Early life and education

 Priscilla Mary Post Johnson was born in Glen Cove, New York, on July 19, 1928, the third of four children to Stuart H. Johnson, a financier who had inherited a company that made textiles, and Mary Eunice (Clapp) Johnson, a homemaker.
 She grew up in the affluent hamlet of Locust Valley, New York, on the North Shore of Long Island.
 Her family, which descended from the Pilgrims, was prominent and had an entry in the Social Register.

 She attended the private, all-girls Brearley School in New York City.
 She played competitive tennis, appearing in tournaments on Long Island.
 She was active in politics while at Brearley and thought that the nascent United Nations should have greater powers so as to be able to control nuclear weapons in the emerging Atomic Age.

 Johnson attended Bryn Mawr College, graduating in 1950, and majored in Russian language and literature.
 She was an advocate of the World Federalist Movement, belonging to the large chapter of the United World Federalists at the school.
 She also played for the Bryn Mawr tennis team.
+Johnson applied to join the CIA during this time but was rejected due to her membership of the UWF.

 She went on to earn a master's degree in Russian area studies at Radcliffe College (Harvard University) in 1953.
 She also became fluent in the Russian language.